danielbentes/uim-protocol/README.md

 ### Intent Catalog

-The intent catalog serves as a centralized repository where all registered intents and their associated metadata are stored.
-This catalog is critical for enabling AI agents to discover and interact with available services.
+An intent catalog serves as a centralized repository where all registered intents and their associated metadata are stored.
+Such a catalog is critical for enabling AI agents to discover and interact with available services.
+The UIM protocol provides a standardized format for intent registration, ensuring that all intents are consistently structured and easily discoverable.
+Implementation of an intent catalog should follow the UIM protocol’s specifications to ensure compatibility and interoperability with AI agents and also support advanced search functionality, allowing AI agents to find intents based on keywords, categories, and other relevant parameters.

-**API Endpoints**: The catalog exposes RESTful API endpoints to allow for the registration, updating, and querying of intents.
+**API Endpoints**: An intent catalog should expose RESTful API endpoints to allow for the registration, updating, and discovery of intents.
+This enables web services to easily register their intents and allows AI agents to discover and interact with them.

 ### Search Functionality

-To facilitate efficient discovery, the UIM protocol provides robust search functionality that allows AI agents to find intents based on keywords, categories, and other relevant parameters.
+To facilitate efficient discovery, the UIM protocol recommends implementing a robust search functionality that allows AI agents to find intents based on keywords, categories, and other relevant parameters.
+This search functionality should support advanced features like keyword matching, filtering, and sorting to provide AI agents with the most relevant results.

 - **Search Indexing**: All intents and their metadata are indexed to support fast and efficient searches.
 This indexing includes fields such as intent name, description, parameters, tags, and service names.
 - **Query Language**: The search functionality supports a rich query language that enables complex search queries.
 AI agents can filter intents by specific criteria, such as required parameters, service provider, or intent category.